Quantum trajectories and reduced dynamics in time-correlated environments: Numerical results

-When we add the coupling to the system, the effect of reaching the equipartite stationary distribution limit at long time is not lifted, yet the coherences are mainteined for much longer, showing two main different relaxation regimes, a first faster decay at short times and then a second slow decay (\Cref{fig:px_Hall}d).
-The correlation term seems to enhance the robustness of the system w.r.t.\ the noise, balancing as a counterpart the Lindblad term of the dissipator.
+When we add the coupling into the system Hamiltonian, the coherent evolution is characterized by two different relaxation regimes, a faster decay at short times and then a slower decay (\Cref{fig:px_Hall}d), eventually driving the system to equipartition.
+The correlation term seems to enhance the robustness of the coherent oscillations with respect to the noise, contrasting the Lindblad term of the dissipator.
 As a result, the coherent oscillations are long-lived.